 Dried Butter Beans

 When buying dried butter beans, you’re more likely to see them labeled as lima beans, but banish any bad memories of frozen limas or suffering succotash you may have from childhood.
 Choose high-quality beans that haven’t been sitting on a dusty shelf forever, and remember to soak them overnight.
+(Rancho Gordo is a great source for beans, but their large white lima beans are currently out of stock.)

 Fresh or Dried Dill